ilikepistachio/TCNN_STCNN/README.md

 3. The generated dataset is located at `./data/jhmdb`

 - T-CNN network prediction
-1. `cd THUMOS14/test` and you will see needed files for using CDC network to do prediction (i.e. feature extraction of the last layer) and outputs will be stored in `feat`
-2. the trained model used for feature extraction is `$TCNN_ROOT/models/ucf_sports/c3d_seg_iter_33200.caffemodel`
+1. Download the trained model
-3. the last layer of our trained model has 10 nodes corresponding to 11 possible frame-level classes(from the first to the last: background, action1-10)
+2. the last layer of our trained model has 22 nodes corresponding to 21 possible frame-level classes(from the first to the last: background, action1-22)
+3. Run `python tpn_eval.py` for bounding boxes on each frame.
+4. Run `python cls_eval.py` for recogntion prediction.

 ### Train your own model:
-- Prepare pre-trained model as init: as explained in the paper, we use weights in sports1m model (`model/sports1m_C3D/conv3d_deepnetA_sport1m_iter_1900000`) to init our CDC network.
+- Prepare pre-trained model as init: as explained in the paper, we use weights in sports1m model (`wget www.cs.ucf.edu/~rhou/files/c3d_pretrain_model`) to init our network.
+- Run `bash tpn_train.sh` for training TPN.
-- Run 'toi_rec_train.sh' for training.
+- Run `bash cls_train.sh` for recognition network.

 Please find our caffe implementation at [ruihou/mtcnn](https://github.com/ruihou/mtcnn)